Sport szelet

-Sport szelet ("sport slice") is a chocolate bar first produced in Hungary in the 1950s.
-After the collapse of the socialist government in 1989, Kraft Foods bought the rights to Sport szelet and continued to produce the candy bar with its distinctive half-century old style of packaging.
+Sport szelet ("sport slice"), also called Sport csoki ("sport chocolate bar") is a rum-flavoured chocolate bar first produced in Hungary in 1953.
+The bar's slogan is "Az élet sport!", meaning "Life is Sport!".
+After the collapse of the socialist government in 1989, Kraft Foods bought the rights to Sport szelet and continued to produce the candy bar with its distinctive, half-century-old style of packaging until 2024, when flow-wrapping was introduced on environmental grounds.
+The modern bar has a weight of 31g.
+Alternative versions include the XL (42g), XXL/MAX (51g), and the DUO (60g).